SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

 ### Trend graph showing DMA trend data using profile parameters

-To add component to a dashboard to show a basic trend graph using profile parameters:
+To add a component to a dashboard to show a basic trend graph using profile parameters:

 1. In edit mode, drag the *Line & area chart* visualization to the dashboard.